DataDog/integrations-core/keycloak/README.md

 **Port already in use:**

 If you see the **Port <PORT_NUMBER> Already in Use** error, see the following instructions.
-The example below is for port 514:
+The following example is for port 514:

 - On systems using Syslog, if the Agent listens for events on port 514, the following error can appear in the Agent logs: `Can't start UDP forwarder on port 514: listen udp :514: bind: address already in use`.
 This error occurs because by default, Syslog listens on port 514.
 To resolve this error, take **one** of the following steps:
     - Disable Syslog.